bandirevanth/bandirevanth.github.io/README.md

 🌐 SEO            - 100

 ### Google Search Console
-- Total site visitors - 27 (as of July 20 2025)
+- Total site visitors - 28 (as of July 25 2025)

 ---

 <!-- Created on - May 19, 2025 -->

-Created and maintained by Bandi Revanth — Engineering the leap from insights to influence.
+Created and maintained by Bandi Revanth — Engineering the leap from ideas to influence.